SAP-archive/sap-devtoberfest-2020/topics/workflow/readme.md

 ## Office hours session

 In case you have anything you want to ask or discuss, relating to the content here, we'll hold an hour-long "office hours" session in the week following the video premieres.
 It will be in the form of a Zoom meeting and scheduled twice.
-Once at 0800BST (UTC+1) on Web 02 September with the [Zoom meeting link](https://sap-se.zoom.us/j/95873935644).
+Once at 0800 BST (UTC+1) on Web 02 September with the [Zoom meeting link](https://sap-se.zoom.us/j/95873935644).
 And then again at 1400 BST (UTC+1) on Wed 02 September via this [Zoom meeting link](https://sap-se.zoom.us/j/99812944506).

 # The content - video & exercise links